xemarap/trafapy/README.md

 [![Python Versions](https://img.shields.io/badge/python-3.7%20%7C%203.8%20%7C%203.9%20%7C%203.10%20%7C%203.11%20%7C%203.12%20%7C%203.13-blue)](#)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)

+**Note:** This is an independent project and is not associated with Trafikanalys.

 ## Overview

 TrafaPy provides an intuitive interface to explore and retrieve data from Sweden's official transport statistics database.
 Whether you're researching vehicle registrations, traffic patterns, accidents, or transport trends, TrafaPy makes it easy to access and analyze this rich datasource.